 Grocery Shopping Sucks

 If you’re planning on saving money by cooking, expect to live off of crap food.
-In Aitutaki, especially, where cargo arrives only once every three months, expect to find rows of tinned food and bags of chips and candy, and no vegetables or fresh meat/fish.
+In Aitutaki, especially, where cargo arrives only once every three months, expect to find rows of tinned food and bags of chips and candy, and little vegetables or fresh meat/fish.

 If you want fresh food, you’ll either have to befriend a local or find out when the market runs and hit it up in the early hours of the day.

-Also, for example, a small tin of baked beans was $5!
+A small tin of baked beans was $5!
 Prices were high.
 I actually found it cheaper to eat out for dinner and grab some snacks from the grocery stores for lunch.